Baked Beans Recipe: How to Make Them Perfect Every Time

 Onions and Garlic

-Diced onions and minced garlic are classic additions to baked beans.
+Finely chopped onions and fresh garlic bring essential savory notes to your baked beans.
 They add a savory base to the dish, enriching the sauce with natural sweetness as they cook.
-Sauté them before mixing into the sauce for the best flavor.
+Gently cook them in a skillet first to unlock their full aroma before adding them to the sauce.

 Bell Peppers

-Bell peppers bring a mild sweetness and vibrant color to your baked beans.
+Chopped bell peppers add both subtle sweetness and bright color, making the dish more appealing.
 Red, yellow, or orange bell peppers work especially well.
 Dice them finely for a subtle texture or leave them in larger chunks for a more noticeable bite.

 Carrots and Celery